-Martin and her NHI collaborator Stuart Maudsley, Ph.D. have developed a potential solution to this problem in the form of a software suit called Omnimorph Omni-morph takes extremely large experimental data sets like the ones Martin and Maudesly are generatin; and turns them into 3D-dimensional graphical representations.
-“We can see differences among large data sets just by looking at the different shapes that Ommimorph creates.”
+Martin and her NHI collaborator Stuart Maudsley, Ph.D. have developed a potential solution to this problem in the form of a software suite called “Omnimorph.”
+Omnimorph takes extremely large experimental data sets like the ones Martin and Maudesly are generating and turns them into three-dimensional, graphical representations.
+“We can see differences among large data sets just by looking at the different shapes that Omnimorph creates,” said Martin.

-Martin believes that this systems biology approach will offer new insights into both the control of metabolic function and how that controls is altered during aging and aging-related disorders.
-“Some people age well-with good cardio-vascular, metabolic and cognitive health.
-Others dont.
+Martin believes that this systems biology approach will offer new insights into both the control of metabolic function and how the controls are altered during aging and aging-related disorders.
+“Some people age well with good cardiovascular, metabolic, and cognitive health.
+Others don’t.
 We’re trying to understand and predict metabolic trajectories across a lifetime.
-“If we can predict we can try to prevent said Martin.”
+If we can predict, we can try to prevent,” said Martin.
 “And prevention is better than cure.”

 Style Sheet: